eadriane93/project-methodolody_ca/README.md

 # project-methodolody_ca
-My submission for the course assignment in Project Methodolody
+My submission for the course assignment in Project Methodology